fpc/FPCBuild/install/doc/readme.txt

 - high speed compiler
 - fully 32 or 64-bit code
+  - 32 bit compiler can be on x86_64 Linux distributions to compile 32 bit applications
 - language features:
   - almost fully compatible with Borland Pascal and Borland Delphi
   - ansi strings